UtrechtCoastalGroup/Self-organization-of-a-biogeomorphic-landscape-controlled-by-plant-life-history-traits/README.md

 # Self-organization-of-a-biogeomorhic-landscape-contorlled-by-plant-life-history-traits
-This repositroy provides the model code used for the Nature Geoscience publication "Self-organization of a biogeomorphic landscape controlled by plant life-history traits".
+This repositroy provides the vegetation-model code used for the Nature Geoscience publication "Self-organization of a biogeomorphic landscape controlled by plant life-history traits".
+The code is based on the TELEMAC model environment, for fruther information please refer to http://www.opentelemac.org/.

 *****************************
         veg_model.f
 *****************************